 Paralysis through analysis is a common ghost that haunts the innovation halls of many enterprises.
 How deep should we dive?
 How long should we collect requirements for?
 Does our sponsor have the deciding voice since they’re funding the initiative?
 Teams tend to overanalyze and over-document requirements.
 Very early on in any product strategy, we believe in-depth requirements are useless, because the team is operating without customer feedback or validation.
 Yet, there may be consensus in the business around which idea(s) should be tested.
 If not, we suggest that you check out the Stage-Gate process for collecting and prioritizing ideas.

 To get started in a Product Thinking environment, you need four things:

 - Lean Requirements.
 A great starting point to needs identification is to assemble a stakeholder group from a variety of organizational functions, ranging from the back office to senior executives, of up to 15 people.
 This group participates in a lean requirements workshop (generally half a day), which results in a common understanding of the problem, potential needs, and areas that need further investigation.
 You can find more detail in our failure through documentation article.

-- User Personas.
+- System roles.
 The team building the product should interview core stakeholders and build user personas for each type of individual who will interface with your product.

 - User Research workshops are scheduled to further inquire into an area where a strong bias exists or there is a fundamental lack of knowledge.
 For example, we ran user research workshops for a manufacturer that wanted to better understand the needs of their field service technicians.
 They had a general understanding of some challenges but felt that an in-depth, direct conversation would be beneficial to the product development.
 We scheduled two days in our office and brought in 30 of its largest partners.
 We learned that the technicians primarily worked on sunny rooftops and as a result, their Apple iPads tended to overheat and have massive glare problems.
 This insight affected our implementation strategy and non-functional requirements.